 Please note that smoking and alcohol consumption are prohibited in all campuses of SVYM.

 - The cost of the program is 1500 USD.
 This covers

 - The fee for the 4-week training program

 - Travel within the project area

-Please download the application form, fill it up, attach your resume, at least two references and a statement of purpose and email it to firstname.lastname@example.org, with a copy to email@example.com.
+Please download the application form, fill it up, attach your resume, at least two references and a statement of purpose and email it to firstname.lastname@example.org .
 You shall be informed about the status of your application by email in about two weeks from the date of its receipt.